cengzeyuan/TNNLS-FFKSF/README.md

 Models built based on different libraries may have different performance.
 Therefore, we use the models the authors release.
 We retain the requirement part in the original README.md file of each project to help the readers get the corresponding requirements more convenient.

-Limited by the size of file in github, we did not upload all the pretrained files of FFK-GCNII.

 ## 3. Examples

 Please enter the file where the model you prefer and follow the instructions below: